Datahenge/btu_scheduler_daemon/README.md

 ### Purpose

-The purpose of this program is to create a Linux daemon that:
+The purpose of this program is to create a 64-bit Linux binary executable, that run as a daemon.

 1. Initializes scheduled tasks (*for now, Python functions*) into a Redis Queue.
 2. Listens for schedule changes over a Unix Domain Socket.